EricSaikali/2.8B-Phi-2-LLM-QA/README.md

   - Quantization scripts
   - RAG-related files (if applicable)
   - Any other necessary functions for evaluation
 - `pdfs/` – Stores the final project report.

-## Tests
-These tests validate the correctness and formatting of your repository.

 ## Summary of Findings
 - **Training Approaches**: DPO significantly improves model alignment with preference data, resulting in better responses.